 You cannot check competitors’ statistics this way, but it can be done using third-party tools.
 For example, Popsters.us.
 It will find the most popular posts, calculate ER, compare different accounts.

-By the way, you can check which subjects receive many comments: Analyze an account that looks like yours on Popsters and filter the posts by comment count.
+By the way, you can check which subjects get more comments: Analyze profiles that looks like yours with Popsters Social Media content analytics tool and filter the posts by comment count.
 The top will show posts that had the most intensive discussions.

 How Much Instagram Influencers Earn